Women’s volleyball team finishes regular season undefeated; advances to NAIA national tourney

 , and Rebekkah Stuteville, Ph.D., associate professor and department chair of public administration

-and director of the Master of Public Affairs
+and director of the Master of Public Administration

 program, participated in presentations at the Network of Schools of Public Policy, Affairs and Administration, Nov.
 5-6 in Albuquerque, N.M.
 Click was a presenter in the session, “Matching Competencies to Program Requirements: Approaches and Challenges in Accreditation,” which explored questions around this competency movement.
 Stuteville presented in the “Innovative Practices for Addressing Student Needs in Online Classes” session, which address the use of problem-based learning, orienting online graduate students and incorporating guest speakers into online graduate public affairs and administration education classes.